amcginlay/k8s-primer/content/011_setup/_index.md

 ## Build a Cloud9 environment

-From **within your CloudShell environment**, create a Cloud9 instance.
+From **within your CloudShell environment**, run the following snippet to create a Cloud9 instance.
 ```bash
 subnet_id=$( \
   aws ec2 describe-subnets \